jkodner18/jkodner18.github.io/projects.md

 <button class="collapsible">Mapping of intonational phrases in Korean</button>
 <div class="content">
   <p>This work seeks to address the question of what counts as a syntactic “clause” in the mapping of intonational phrases (IPs) in Seoul Korean (henceforth Korean) by comparing the predictions of different theories of IP mapping against experimental data from a previous study on Korean (Kang & Speer 2005), that looks at the role of prosody in resolving attachment ambiguities.
-I contribute empirical support for Hamlaoui & Szendroi's (2015) flexible approach to IP-mapping, under which the highest verbal predicate determines the boundaries of the IP, by demonstrating how this theory correctly predicts different possible parsings for Korean data that are ambiguous in the placement of a verbal modifier.
-Kang & Speer (2005) find for the same string that listeners are sensitive to the these different parsings, such that depending on the placement of the IP-boundary they are biased towards a specific reading.
-I provide an Optimal theoretic-based implementation following Hamlaoui & Szendroi's (2015) approach that successfully accounts for these parsings.
-These findings are not incompatible with the conventional approach of Selkirk (2011), in which CP-like projections map to IP, but I demonstrate that the Selkirkian approach does not motivate the different parsings observed, and an alternative approach to IP-mapping is warranted.</p>
+Through an Optimal-Theoretic implementation, I argue that there is a divergence in the predictions that the Match family of constraints (Selkirk 2011) and Align constraints (Selkirk 1986, 1996) make, despite the former being considered to supplant the latter, and that there is a need to (re)introduce ALIGN constraints back into the theoretical tools used to model syntax-prosody correspondences.</p>
   <ul>
-    <li>Coming Soon | [Proceedings Article: SICOGG26/WAFL18 (2024)]</li>
+    <li><a href="https://drive.google.com/file/d/1T8ZNWTXAy1F7SKWz7QSQlfgyZXEFBP0y/view?usp=sharing">[2025 Manuscript: Harvard Generals Paper] <a href="https://drive.google.com/file/d/1bRlyFjQThpx2IFasBP0_eN1GFGip3aEB/view?usp=sharing">[Handout]</li>
     <li><a href="https://docs.google.com/presentation/d/16d2Id3_yEVFekCqgVcQmSub9eklmvzFMMpazMn47mK8/edit?usp=sharing">[Presentation @ SICOGG26/WAFL18 (2024)]</a></li>
-    <li><a href="https://docs.google.com/presentation/d/1CTGhh1ZDmFQAaGNlmZ99i2E8QNJfLmPmTuuWVIQRdyI/edit?usp=sharing">[Presentation @ Harvard Grad.
-Student Workshop (2025)]</a>- revised theory</li>
+    <li>Coming Soon | [Proceedings Article: SICOGG26/WAFL18 (2024)]</li>
   </ul>
   <br>
 </div>